DeCash-Official/decash-official.github.io/docs/concepts/algorand.md

 + Algorand [main network](https://algoexplorer.io/)
 + Algorand [test network](https://testnet.algoexplorer.io/)

-To find out which assets assets are used in these network, see [token addresses](/docs/concepts/tokens/#token-addresses).
+To find out which assets are used in these networks, see [token addresses](/docs/concepts/tokens/#token-addresses).